simancas-es/GammaTester/README.md

 1)You need:
--A dataframe with the columns of the input vectors X -A list with the columns names that are always included in the calculations -the Y values from dataframe[y_values].to_numpy()
+-A dataframe with the columns of the input vectors X -A list with the columns NAMES that are always included in the calculations, this can be [] -the Y values from dataframe[y_values].to_numpy()
--the combination of column names that are NOT FIXED columns that will be calculated
+-the combination of column names that are NOT FIXED columns that will be calculated eg. ['a','b','c']

 2)The results are obtained from the .intercept and .slope parameters.
 The calculate function returns the deltas and gammas arrays (return self.deltas, self.gammas)